jamesrayman/Ero/docs/ero.md

 ## Postulates

-The postulates are the most basic constructions built into Euclid.
-Every other construction in Euclid can be written in terms of the postulates and operators.
+The postulates are the most basic constructions built into Ero.
+Every other construction can be written in terms of the postulates and operators.

 ### Figure Manipulation

 #### `plane(Point alpha, Point beta, Point gamma)`

 Return the unique plane which contains points `alpha`, `beta`, and `gamma`.
-If there is no unique plane, return `null`.
+If there is no unique plane, return `undefined`.

 #### `sphere(Point center, Point p)`

 Return the unique sphere with center `center` such that `p` is a point on that sphere.
-If `center` and `p` are the same point, return `null`.
+If `center` and `p` are the same point, return `undefined`.

 #### `point(Real x, Real y, Real z)`